sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

     ![MDK](img-7.3.png)

-5. Navigate to the Main page and Sync again.
+5. Navigate to the Main page and tap on the **Sync Changes** option in the user menu.
 Record gets upload to the backend successfully.

     ![MDK](img-7.3.1.png)